Books Are Old Friends

-Books are sensory objects.
-They have a pleasing look, a comforting smell, a grainy feeling, a reassuring weight.
-The best-loved ones are battered, dog-eared, coffee-stained, signed by the author, and they create beautiful bookshelves.
-You can lend a book, read it and shove it anywhere, hide treasures in it.
-A book carries your memories with it, locked into countless brain networks by all those senses and ideas you had when reading it.
-Why do you love your books?
+Books are sensory objects – they have a pleasing look, a comforting smell, a grainy feeling, a reassuring weight.
+The best-loved ones are battered, dog-eared, coffee-stained, inscribed.
+You can lend a book, read it everywhere, stow it anywhere, hide treasures in it.
+A book carries memories with it, locked into untold brain networks by all the experiences you had when reading it:

-“If you take a book with you on a journey,…an odd thing happens: The book begins collecting your memories.
 And forever after you have only to open that book to be back where you first read it.
-It will all come into your mind with the very first words: the sights you saw in that place, what it smelled like, the ice cream you ate while you were reading it…yes, books are like flypaper–memories cling to the printed page better than anything else.” ― Cornelia Funke, Inkheart
+It will all come into your mind with the very first words: the sights you saw in that place, what it smelled like, the ice cream you ate while you were reading it.― Cornelia Funke (Inkheart)

 A book works at my speed, comfortable and slow, faster when I want it to be, then slow again.
 Many of my books are old friends.– Jack Lasenby (interview here).

 When you read a great book, you don’t escape from life, you plunge deeper into it.
 Reading and life are not separate but symbiotic.
 And for this serious task of imaginative discovery and self-discovery, there is and remains one perfect symbol: the printed book.– Julian Barnes